 The one with Wilson Bethel.
-Despite just playing the barman on his own show, Wilson paid enough attention to the medical bits to do a very good game, even combining both aspects as he takes a swig of the prop urine sample like it was a shotglass.
+Despite just playing the barman on his own show, Wilson paid enough attention to the medical bits to do a very good game (aside from a wildly off the mark blood pressure reading, when he even had the numbers backwards,) even combining both aspects as he takes a swig of the prop urine sample like it was a shotglass.

 In one scene, Colin instructs Wayne, Ryan, and Nyima Funk to play a Batman scene as high-energy game show hosts.
-Naturally, Wayne starts making deliberate references to Let's Make a Deal... when Colin cuts the scene.
-Ryan hints Colin about him being on that show and Colin slams Wayne by saying "You're really great on that show, especially since you lost all the weight."
+Naturally, Wayne starts making deliberate references to Lets Make A Deal... when Colin cuts the scene.
+Ryan hints Colin about him being on that show and Colin slams Wayne by saying "You're great on the show, especially since you lost all the weight."
 Needless to say, Wayne got crushed by this remark, getting his mutters bleeped and the crowd was rejoicing at how they finally got a Drew Carey joke.

 Amazingly, they manage to outdo some of the classic ones like the maggots and skateboarding ones with dental work, from Heather Anne and the whole audience screaming in fear, Ryan managing to drop some hints amidst being Squicked out himself, to Colin genuinely Corpsing at all this.
 The Twitter hashtag shown on the screen is #DentalFears, which may well be an understatement given the reactions from everyone involved.

 Scenes From A Hat

 All of the "Things You Can Say To Your [X] But Not Your Girlfriend/Partner" rounds from "Scenes From A Hat" have some of the raunchiest Double Entendres in the show's history.

 Colin: Scoop of baboon ass?
 Ryan: Would you like a cone or a bowl of jock strap?